Apprenticeships information for employers

 For your Diploma units, you’ll be assessed as part of your work placement.
 You’ll learn how to:

-• Work effectively with others in the Creative Industries
+• Work with others in the Creative Industries

 • Communicate using digital marketing/sales channels